tanakh/cmdline/README.rst

 parse_check() method parses command line arguments and check error and help flag.

-You can do this process mannually. bool parse() method parses command line arguments then returns if they are valid.
+You can do this process manually. bool parse() method parses command line arguments then returns if they are valid.
 You should check the result, and do what you want yourself.